omurodjon/omurodjon/README.md

 - 🌱 I’m currently learning **English**

-- 👨‍💻 All of my projects are available at [https://joytop.uz/](https://joytop.uz/)
+- 👨‍💻 All of my project are available at [https://joytop.uz/](https://joytop.uz/)

 - 📄 Know about my experiences [https://tashkent.hh.uz/resume/a78ede67ff0ccb65b10039ed1f346a655a3736](https://tashkent.hh.uz/resume/a78ede67ff0ccb65b10039ed1f346a655a3736)